nordbymikael/microsoft-partner-center/README.md

 ## Patch notes

-### version 2.0.0
+### version 0.8.0
 Release date: 01.09.2024 (dd.mm.yyyy)
+Release name: Early beta test
 Release notes:
 - The module was rewritten from scratch to remove the company's ownership of the SDK product
 - The module is now for both personal and corporative use, but all organizations are allowed to use this module
 - Note that the module is still copyright
 - The module now provides customization options using module variables
 - Rework of the authentication process, which removed the dependency on the Microsoft Authentication Library (MSAL.PS) module
-- Added new cmdlets for GDAP removal, GDAP access assignment removal and to retrieve all customers in Microsoft Partner Center without the need of any additional Powershell modules and backend API endpoints
+- Added new functions for GDAP removal, GDAP access assignment removal and to retrieve all customers in Microsoft Partner Center without the need of any additional Powershell modules and backend API endpoints
-- Added new cmdlets for management of admin customers (partner customers with at least one associated admin relationship that has the active status)
+- Added new functions for management of admin customers (partner customers with at least one associated admin relationship that has the active status)
 - A new documentation for the updated module was written
 - Powershell best practises were applied to generate the m

-### version 1.0.0
+### version 0.7.0
 Release date: 01.03.2024 (dd.mm.yyyy)
+Release name: First prerelease
 Release notes:
-- The module was released for the first time and was designed specifically for an IT company for GDAP administration purposes, with strict naming policy control and strict quality checks.
+- The module was released for the first time and was designed specifically for an IT company for GDAP administration purposes, with a standarized naming policy control and strict quality checks.